 Different combinations of tart or sweet berries will give you a different balance of sweetness.

-The fun bit is that if you really want, you can scoop out small amounts of the mixture and try them with a different combination of spices, or dust with a different powder eg cacao, tiger nut flour,* finely ground kernels or almonds, and you can test as you go along, add a bit of this or that, see what you prefer and then next time do it all for real with your preferred combination!
+The fun bit is that if you really want, you can scoop out small amounts of the mixture and try them with a different combination of spices, or dust with a different powder eg cacao, lucuma powder, fine tiger nut flour,** finely ground sweet apricot kernels or almonds, and you can test as you go along: add a bit of this or that, see what you prefer and then next time do it all for real with your preferred combination!

 Good for getting the kids involved rolling them in different ingredients and trying them out.